Supporting community action through reflective practice

 - Share ideas and resources.

 - What else is of concern or interest?
 What’s coming up?

-Preparation can make a difference to the effectiveness of mentoring sessions.
-If both the mentor and the person receiving mentoring are clear about issues that upcoming discussions will focus on, we can reflect deeply, prepare ideas, share useful resources and so on.
+Preparation often makes the difference between a mediocre and highly successful mentoring session.
+If both the mentor and the person receiving mentoring are clear about issues that upcoming discussions will focus on, we can reflect deeply, prepare ideas and share useful resources.

 To read more about mentoring…

 - Bozeman, B. & Feeney, M. K. (2007).
 ‘Toward a useful theory of mentoring: A conceptual analysis and critique’ Administrative and Society, 39 (6), pp. 719-739.